Terms & Conditions

 For participants who choose not to board the sweep van when asked, we will no longer accept liability for your welfare.
 At this point you will no longer be part of the race.

-1.4 By taking part, all participants confirm that their names and/or video footage or photographs taken during their participation may be used to publicise the Porthcawl 10K or any other Run 4 Wales event.
+1.4 By taking part, all participants confirm that their names and/or video footage or photographs taken during their participation may be used to publicise the Porthcawl 10K or any other Run 4 Wales event/partner.

-1.6 Registrations will close on the registration deadline, which is advertised on the event website.
+1.6 Registrations will close on the registration deadline, which is publicised on the event website.
 There are no exceptions once the closing date has passed.
 The organisers reserve the right to change the date.